rohansaibuddhi/touchgrass/README.md

 - khanh@gmail.com

-Login to the app, allow location, click on Yes/ Yes Please Follow the instructions, for the MVP, you can upload any Google image that satisfies the image criteria The LLM will verify the image and your task will be complete!
+Login to the app, allow location, click on Yes/ Yes Please Follow the instructions, for the MVP, you can upload any Google image that satisfies the image criteria.
+The LLM will verify the image and your task will be complete!